 Subject to any legislation, an individual has a right to request reasonable access to their personal information and to request its correction.
 Generally, obtaining access, updating and correcting your personal information is undertaken by our Customer Services Officers using one of the points of contacts listed further below.

-Depending on the information and how it is stored, information may be viewed at Emergency Services Health, accessed through the Online Member Service or sent to the requestor.
-Emergency Services Health reserves the right to charge an administration fee for the provision of the information to cover costs incurred.
+Depending on the information and how it is stored, information may be viewed at our office, accessed through the Online Member Service or sent to the requestor.
+We reserve the right to charge an administration fee for the provision of the information to cover costs incurred.

 The accuracy of your personal information is important to us.
-If you believe that any personal information is not accurate, complete or up to date, Emergency Services Health should be advised in writing as soon as practicable.
+If you believe that any personal information is not accurate, complete or up to date, we should be advised in writing as soon as practicable.

 Information about Privacy